Headless Commerce: APIs, Solutions and Why it matters

 For example, you can decide to experiment with the search results your customers see.
 You can configure the back end to give different results without touching the front end.

-As a result, a headless commerce allows you to run continuous tests and optimization cycles which will help you get a better understanding of your customer and adapt to their needs and their behaviors.
+As a result, a headless commerce solutions allows you to run continuous tests and optimization cycles which will help you get a better understanding of your customer and adapt to their needs and their behaviors.

 7. Faster time to market